跳到主要内容

 - `getFunctionList` - List functions or get function details

-- `createFunction` - Create new cloud function
+- `createFunction` - Create cloud function (supports both Event and HTTP types via `type` parameter)

 - `updateFunctionCode` - Update function code (runtime cannot change)